Image: Wirestock / stock.adobe.com

-The following average rate changes have been proposed by the insurers that offer individual/family coverage through New York State of Health (rate changes are calculated before premium subsidies are applied; data regarding the number of enrollees for each insurer can be found here):
+The following average rate changes were approved for the insurers that offer individual/family coverage through New York State of Health (rate changes are calculated before premium subsidies are applied; data regarding the number of enrollees for each insurer can be found here):

 - Emblem (Health Insurance Plan of Greater New York): 1.2% increase.
 Emblem has 12,546 members.